aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 4. Download Model Training data

-BioNeMo 2.5 container provides a CLI `download_bionemo_data` to download test or full UniProt dataset from NVIDIA Catalog which we can run as below.
+Foundational container provides a CLI `download_bionemo_data` to download test or full UniProt dataset from NVIDIA Catalog which we can run as below.
 To that end we provide a `get-data-template.yaml`.
 First substitute the environment variables to generate `get-data.yaml` like below:

 ```bash
 cat get-data-template.yaml | envsubst > get-data.yaml